 No more numb fingers and cold hands in the snow, sleet, wind and rain.
 Bar Mitts make a great alternative to your bulky winter gloves -- they attach to the handlebars, allowing you to brake and shift comfortably in extreme weather conditions without giving up dexterity.
 They're made of 5.5mm thick Neoprene and feature a laminated nylon surface on each side for totally waterproof protection and incredible insulation.
 When paired with a lightweight glove underneath, Bar Mitts are ideal for training and commuting in coldest winter conditions.
 They're easy to install/remove and detailed instructions are also included with each set.
 Color: Black.

-BT-2435 (Medium) for Shimano/Campy/SRAM with internal brake cables
+BT-2435 (Medium) for Shimano/Campy/SRAM with shift cables under bar tape

-BT-2436 (Large) for Shimano/Campy/SRAM with internal brake cables
+BT-2436 (Large) for Shimano/Campy/SRAM with shift cables under bar tape

 BT-2437 for Mountain bike/flat commuter bars- one size